Does this ADHD chaos sound like you?

 Will I need ADHD medication for the rest of my life?

 Not necessarily.
-Some people find ADHD medication to be life-changing and choose to stay on it; others use it for a time, or not at all.
+Some people find ADHD medication to be life-changing and choose to stay on it once they experience the benefits; others use it for a time, and many don’t use it at all.
 There’s no one right answer — and absolutely no shame in whatever choice you make.
 Taking medication for ADHD is no different than a diabetic taking insulin.
 You are simply supplementing a neurotransmitter your brain doesn’t make enough of.

 Medication can be incredibly helpful for many ADHDers.
 In fact studies show success rates as high as 90% for stimulant medications once participants find the right one for them, meaning that 90% of participants experienced significant improvements in ADHD symptoms.
 And when taken as prescribed, stimulants are considered safe for long-term use for most people.
 As always, you should consult your doctor to determine what the right medication is for your unique profile; there are non-stimulant options that work for many people as well.